DioxusLabs/docsite/docs-src/0.6/src/guide/new_app.md

 }
 ```

-The `launch` function calls the platform-specific `launch` function depending on which feature (web/desktop/mobile) is enabled on `dioxus`. `launch` takes in a root component, typically called `App`.
+The `launch` function calls the platform-specific `launch` function depending on which feature (web/desktop/mobile) is enabled on `dioxus`. `launch` accepts a root component, typically called `App`.

 We'll cover components more in-depth in the [next chapter](component.md).

 ## Resetting to Basics

-The bare-bones template provides us some starter code that we could use as a basis for our app.
-However, we want to start truly from scratch, so we'll wipe away the `Hero` component and empty the `App` component to its basics:
+The bare-bones template provides basic starter code for our app.
+However, we want to start *truly* from scratch, so we'll wipe away the `Hero` component and empty the `App` component to its basics:

 ```rust
 use dioxus::prelude::*;